 DISCUSSION

 A liver transplantation is a high-risk endeavor and thus requires a thorough medical and psychosocial evaluation.
 Although we did not find any difference in regard to the primary outcome of survival, we believe this study adds to the literature that psychosocial comorbidities have a significant impact on outcomes in liver transplantation as certain psychosocial entities were associated with worse outcomes after liver transplantation.
-Patients with documented non-compliance in the pre-transplant evaluation had worse outcomes after organ transplantation including higher incidence of graft failure and recidivism.
+Patients with documented non-compliance in the pre-transplant evaluation had worse outcomes after organ transplantation including a higher incidence of graft failure and recidivism.
 These findings have been previously seen in relation to renal transplantation but have not been previously documented in respect to liver transplantation to our knowledge[20].
 This represents a very high-risk population and further prospective and potentially multi-center work is required to create compliance guidelines prior to listing for transplantation.

-Psychiatric disease commonly co-exists with chronic liver disease with some estimates of up to 50% of patients with cirrhosis suffer from psychiatric disorders[21].
-Although previous studies have shown that major depression is associated with a decrease survival, our study did not corroborate these findings[14,16].
-However, our study did find that patients with psychiatric disorders are higher risk of psychiatric decompensation after liver transplant regardless of how compensated their psychiatric disease status was prior to evaluation.
+Psychiatric disease commonly coexists with chronic liver disease with some estimates of up to 50% of patients with cirrhosis suffer from psychiatric disorders[21].
+Although previous studies have shown that major depression is associated with a decreased survival, our study did not corroborate these findings[14,16].
+However, our study did find that patients with psychiatric disorders are at higher risk of psychiatric decompensation after liver transplant regardless of how compensated their psychiatric disease status was prior to evaluation.
 In addition, our findings show that treatment of psychiatric disease was shown to decrease the incidence of psychiatric decompensation after transplantation and thus improve outcomes.
 This study substantiates several previous studies that psychiatric disorders affect outcomes after liver transplantation.
 As psychiatric disorders are commonly encountered in patients with end-stage liver disease, this represents a high-risk population.
 Further prospective studies are required to best optimally manage this group in the pre-transplant setting in order to improve outcomes after liver transplantation.

 Our study has limitations associated with any retrospective analysis and is subject to confounding factors that were unable to be measured.
-In addition, the majority of our data was gathered from pre and post-transplantation documentation thus imparting a level of provider subjectivity in determining certain variables such as psychiatric diagnoses, medical non-compliance, and issues with caregiver support.
-There is an inherent limitation in ascertaining data retrospectively, however, this is common practice during the transplantation evaluation thus emulating traditional practice.
+In addition, the majority of our data was gathered from pre- and post-transplantation documentation thus imparting a level of provider subjectivity in determining certain variables such as psychiatric diagnoses, medical non-compliance, and issues with caregiver support.
+There is an inherent limitation in ascertaining data retrospectively.
+However, this is common practice during the transplantation evaluation thus emulating traditional practice.
 Regardless, this analysis adds valuable information to the growing literature regarding the importance of focusing on psychosocial comorbidities prior to liver transplantation confirming available data that this represents a high-risk population.
 Further prospective and potentially multi-center studies are warranted to properly determine appropriate guidelines for liver transplantation specifically regarding psychiatric disease, documented medical non-compliance, financial issues, and substance abuse.

 ARTICLE HIGHLIGHTS